E036 Building a Business as a PhD: Starting a Business in the Pandemic and Without Cash

 What Am I Dong in Welcome Solutions?

-02:44 And I released the second edition in August.
-And I’m now working on my second book that is about general navigation, the job markets.
-Not only for PhDs, but more in general terms.
+02:44 I released the second edition in August.
+And I’m now working on my second book which is about general navigation, and the job markets.
+Not only for PhDs but more in general terms.
 And I’m also working on the course for PhDs.
 Well, that was actually already running for a year, but I’m actually now preparing to record it.

 03:06 And other than that, I’m working on aptitude tests to help professionals orient themselves in the job market better.
 And I’m involved in many other projects.
 It’s a lot of work, but the results will come later.
 It’s actually a year of production and not a year of sales for me.
 And I think this is the start of the greatest journey of my life perhaps.